datalad-handbook/book/docs/basics/101-105-install.rst

 and the :command:`datalad clone` command:
-Upon installation of a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata information about the dataset.
+Upon installation of a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata about the dataset.
 It does not, however, download any large files (yet).
 The metadata exposes the dataset's file hierarchy for exploration (note how you are able to list the dataset contents with ``ls``), and downloading only this metadata speeds up the installation of a DataLad dataset